 Providence is the capital and largest city in Rhode Island.
-As of the 2010 census, the city had a population of 178,042, about one sixth the population of the state.
-Its 2006 estimated metropolitan population is 1,600,856, making it the 37th-largest metropolitan area in the country.
+The city has a population of 178,000, about one sixth the population of the state.
+Along with the surrounding communities, It is the 37th-largest metropolitan area in the country.

 Providence is located at the top of Narragansett Bay, with the Providence River running into the bay through the downtown, where there is the Waterplace Park amphitheater and riverwalk.
 Constitution Hill (near downtown), College Hill (east of the Providence River), and Federal Hill (west of downtown and New England's largest Italian district) are the most well-known of the city's seven hills.

 Providence's has an "in-between" climate: hot summers, cold winters, and high humidity year-round.
 Its proximity to the Atlantic Ocean keeps Providence, and the rest of the state of Rhode Island, warmer than many inland areas in New England.
 January is the coldest month with average high temperatures of 37¦ F and average low temperatures of 19¦ F. July is the warmest month with average high temperatures of 82¦ F and average low temperatures of 64¦ F.